bthomas279/Data-Dashboard/README.md

 ---
 ## 🔮 Future Plans
+I do not have any future plans for this project at the moment.

 ---
 ## 👨‍💻 Creator Information
 This project was developed by **Benjamin Thomas**

 ## References
-The database used in this project is from the Student Habits vs Acedemic Performance by Jayanta Nath on Kaggle.
+The database used in this project is from the Student Habits vs Acedemic Performance database created by Jayanta Nath on Kaggle.
+This database (as of June 2025) is free to use.
 If you would like to use this database for yourself or check out the creator, use the Kaggle link below. https://www.kaggle.com/datasets/jayaantanaath/student-habits-vs-academic-performance/data